Cristiano Ronaldo urged to highlight human rights issues in Saudi Arabia

 “Cristiano Ronaldo should not allow his fame and celebrity status to become a tool of Saudi’s sportswashing.
 He should use his time at Al Nassr to speak out about the myriad of human rights issues in the country.”

-Ronaldo’s salary at Al Nassr has been reported by a number of outlets as being upwards of £160million a year.
+Ronaldo’s salary at Al Nassr has been reported by a number of outlets as being upwards of £160m a year.

-“This contract is unique but I’m a unique player, so for me it’s normal,” he said on Tuesday.